apcountryman/picolibrary/docs/crc.md

 [`test/automated/picolibrary/crc/augmented_nibble_indexed_lookup_table_calculator/main.cc`](https://github.com/apcountryman/picolibrary/blob/main/test/automated/picolibrary/crc/augmented_nibble_indexed_lookup_table_calculator/main.cc)
 source file.

-The `::picolibrary::CRC::Direct_Nibble_Indexed_Lookup_Table_Calculator` CRC This calculator implementation processes messages one nibble at a time, and does not require a message augment to push the entirety of a message through the calculation.
+The `::picolibrary::CRC::Direct_Nibble_Indexed_Lookup_Table_Calculator` CRC calculator implementation processes messages one nibble at a time, and does not require a message augment to push the entirety of a message through the calculation.
 This achieves a balance between implementations that are optimized for performance (table driven implementations that process messages one or more bytes at a time), and those that are optimized for memory use (bitwise implementations).